awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 # Manually create or edit the CloudWatch agent configuration file<a name="CloudWatch-Agent-Configuration-File-Details"></a>

 The CloudWatch agent configuration file is a JSON file with three sections: `agent`, `metrics`, and `logs`\.
 + The `agent` section includes fields for the overall configuration of the agent\.
-If you use the wizard, it doesn't create an `agent` section\.
 + The `metrics` section specifies the custom metrics for collection and publishing to CloudWatch\.
 If you're using the agent only to collect logs, you can omit the `metrics` section from the file\.
 + The `logs` section specifies what log files are published to CloudWatch Logs\.
 This can include events from the Windows Event Log if the server runs Windows Server\.